 - (1) From September 30, 2005 through the date we complete this offering, we are recording intercompany transactions with Clear Channel Communications in "Due from Clear Channel Communications."
-The balance in the "Due from Clear Channel Communications" intercompany account of approximately \$362.2 million on September 30, 2005 will be settled by reducing the outstanding balances of the approximately \$1.4 billion and \$73.0 million intercompany notes by such amount. - (2) All of the net proceeds from this offering will be used to repay approximately \$700.1 million, assuming the initial public offering price of \$21.00 per share, the midpoint of the range set forth on the cover page of this prospectus, of the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes.
-The remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will otherwise be extinguished. - (3) Represents the par value of 35,000,000 shares of Class A common stock issued in connection with this offering. - (4) Prior to this offering, shares of our common stock held by Clear Channel Communications will be converted into approximately 315,000,000 shares of Class B common stock. - (5) Represents (i) the reclassification of "Owner's net investment" into "Additional paid-in capital," (ii) the impact of the extinguishment of a portion of the outstanding balance of the approximately \$1.4 billion and \$73.0 million intercompany notes, (iii) the receipt by us of approximately \$700.1 million in this offering net of the par value of our Class A common stock issued in connection therewith, and (iv) the exchange of 5,250,000 shares of Class B common stock with Clear Channel Communications for the remaining outstanding balance of the approximately \$1.4 billion and \$73.0 million intercompany notes. - (6) Represents a reclassification into "Additional paid-in capital."
+The balance in the "Due from Clear Channel Communications" intercompany account of approximately \$ on , 2005 will be settled by reducing the outstanding balances of the approximately \$1.4 billion and \$73.0 million intercompany notes by such amount. - (2) All of the net proceeds from this offering will be used to repay approximately \$, assuming the initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, of the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes.
+The remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will otherwise be extinguished. - (3) Represents the par value of shares of Class A common stock issued in connection with this offering. - (4) Prior to this offering, shares of our common stock held by Clear Channel Communications will be converted into approximately shares of Class B common stock. - (5) Represents (i) the net impact of the extinguishment of the remaining outstanding balance of the \$1.4 billion and \$73.0 million intercompany notes, (ii) the reclassification of "Owner's net investment" into "Additional paid-in capital," and (iii) the receipt by us of approximately \$\$ in this offering net of the par value of our Class A common stock issued in connection therewith. - (6) Represents a reclassification into "Additional paid-in capital."